-This VASSAL 3.1 User's Guide explains general play procedures: how to download and install VASSAL, launch games, connect with other players and use the VASSAL controls.
+The VASSAL 3.1 User's Guide explains general play procedures: how to download and install VASSAL, launch games, connect with other players and use the VASSAL controls.
 It does not include any instructions for the use or play of specific modules.

-For information on designing and editing modules, consult the VASSAL 3.1 Module Designers' Guide.
+For information on designing and editing modules, consult the VASSAL 3.1 Designer's Guide.